VedantGhodke/WhatsApp-Automation/STARTER_INSTRUCTIONS.md

 ### NOTE: For unsaved contacts:
 Do enter your country code then contact number.
->Use: 919899123456
+>Use: 9197798671025
 >
->Don't Use: +919899123456
+>Don't Use: +917798671025

 ### input_message()
-In this function we take input of message to send to all the Contacts list from user.
+In this function we take input of message to send to all the contacts from user (saved or unsaved).

 Example:
 >Enter the msg to send-> Good morning